Welcome to the

 For those who breed or show their dogs, we will accept certificates from other recognised health testing schemes, and these can be transferred to the Passport.
 The genetic testing panels meet the standards expected by the KC for Assured Breeders.
 As a rescue, Phoenix is not anti-breeders or puppy buying, as we appreciate that not everyone can take on a rescue dog and some people do prefer a puppy; with this in mind we merely seek to help make that a safer and more informed process.

-It is expected that the Health Passport will become a useful tool for those looking to buy puppies safely, as all the information will be instantly available in the handy A5 sized booklet and this will have been verified and stamped by Phoenix FBR at the time of data collection.
+It is expected that the Health Passport© will become a useful tool for those looking to buy puppies safely, as all the information will be instantly available in the handy A5 sized booklet and this will have been verified and stamped by Phoenix FBR at the time of data collection.
 Buying a healthy pup can be a minefield but this will be a tool that can be used to be sure you are not buying an unhealthy dog that may break your heart, and your bank account.
-Serial numbers in the Passports will mean that they can be checked against our database in instances of loss, omissions and even potential fraudulent entries/reproductions.
+Serial numbers in the Passports will mean that they can be checked against our database in instances of loss, omissions, or even potential fraudulent entries/reproductions.